Kohlrabi

 A fun snack idea!

 We love to make these fritters and I frequently mix half kohlrabi and half shredded carrots if we have them on hand.
-Scallions or scapes would be great in here too and I think this week I’ll add some shredded kale.
+Scallions, scapes or shredded kale would be great in here too.

 KOHLRABI AND LEEK GRATIN